 Gibson Overseas — Since 1979, Gibson Overseas has been setting American tables and building a reputation on the beauty, durability, and affordability of its tableware.

 Johnson Brothers — In the course of a century, Johnson Brothers forged a proud reputation as one of the world's leading providers of tableware to suit a variety of tastes, offering excellent value.
-It is a reputation founded on a commitment to the highest standards of craftsmanship and to continual innovation in technology and design.
+It is a reputation founded on a commitment to the highest standards.

 Lenox has created exquisite tableware, gifts, and collectibles for U.S. presidents, dignitaries — and families like yours across America.
 Their challenge remains to provide products that not only meet the rigorous standards of quality and excellence, but ones that meet the needs of today's ever-changing lifestyles.

-Lindt Stymeist Designs produced a collection of fine casual dinnerware, bakeware and accessories that are oven to table safe.
+Lindt Stymeist Designs produced a collection of fine casual dinnerware, bakeware and accessories.
 They are lead and cadmium free and can be placed in the dishwasher and the microwave.
 Unfortunately, Lindt Stymeist is no longer being manufactured.

 Mikasa has long been recognized as the leader in tabletop fashion in dinnerware, crystal stemware, barware, flatware and decorative accessories.
 Quality and great design are synonymous with the Mikasa brand.